 Sunday, Nov.
 18 | 2 p.m. | Central Library

 Historian Eric Anderson discusses the tumultuous, yet formative, beginnings of Haskell Indian Nations University in Lawrence, Kansas.
 It evolved from a government-run boarding school intent on destroying the tribal identity of its students into a leading institution of higher education that celebrated Native culture.

-For the second year in a row, the Library has been recognized for its community contributions by Library Journal, earning a 5-Star designation – the highest a public library can receive.
+For the third year in a row, the Library has been recognized for its community contributions by Library Journal, earning a 5-Star designation – the highest a public library can receive.

 On display at Central Library through Jan.
 6, 2019